jonbarnum/reading-notes/README.md

 #### This is my motto
-P.T Barnum once said > Comfort is the enemy to progress
+P.T Barnum once said:
+> Comfort is the enemy to progress